EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

   Yes!
 We'll be adding new Expansion Cards over time, and we've also opened up the design to enable third parties and community members to create their own versions.
 We'll be making these available in the Framework Marketplace over time.

 Close

+Each card can be used in any of the 4 Expansion Card bays on the Framework Laptop 13 Pro.
+We suggest ordering 4 or more Expansion Cards, and that at least 1 is a USB-C Expansion Card for charging the laptop.

 Expansion Cards